-Multi-layered and gravity-defying atop delightfully bendy stems, ranunculus is one of my favorite cut flowers.
-Early spring is the right time of year to snag bunches as they begin to appear in flower and farmer's markets.
-As with last week's $10 Tulip Bouquet, you can even get lucky and find bunches at the grocery store for reasonable prices.
-I picked up two bunches of ranunculus for just $5.99 recently.
+Multi-layered and gravity-defying atop delightfully bendy stems, the ranunculus is one of my favorite cut flowers.
+Early spring is the right time of year to snag bunches of them as they begin to appear in flower and farmers’ markets.
+Like last week’s tulips, you can even get lucky and find bunches at the grocery store for reasonable prices.
+I picked up two bunches for just $5.99 recently.
 Here’s a way to arrange ranunculus that makes a little go a long way.

 Above: The bunches that I picked up at Trader Joe’s in Brooklyn were something of a mixed bag.
 In the same bunch with tight buds were flowers that were already past their prime.
 I chose two bunches carefully and then sifted through to find the stems that were most beautiful.